 The claim must be served within the time allowed on the instructions on the back of the hearing notice the ORT provides you.
 "Clear" days do not include the day on which the claim is given to the defendant or the day of the hearing.
 If you were not able to serve the defendant in time, you must advise the ORT immediately so that the time scheduled for the hearing can be used for other matters.
 Failure to inform the ORT, may mean that your application will be cancelled, and you will have to start over and pay a new application fee.
-If you promptly notify the ORT that the Hearing Notice has not been served, the ORT will normally allow one rescheduling.
-After that you must refile your application and pay a new application fee.

 A claim made by a landlord or tenant may be served on the other party in any of the following ways:

 Any person 18 years old or older may serve legal documents.
 Personal service means giving the documents directly to the person.
 Giving documents to a spouse or an occupant is not personal service upon the respondent.
 The person served does not have to sign anything.
 You just have to hand the copy of the claim material to the respondent and say, "This is a claim made against you" or "This is a notice of a hearing."
 If the respondent refuses to accept the claim, you should just drop the claim as close to the respondent as possible.